brioche-dev/brioche.dev/src/content/docs/docs/core-concepts/projects.md

 `.bri` files are normal TypeScript files, so `project.bri` can export values using the JavaScript `export` keyword.
 These exports can be used by submodules or dependent projects.

 Exports also serve as the actual entrypoint to builds.
-Running `brioche build -p project_path` will run the default export from the root module (`project.bri`).
-This can be changed to a different export explicitly with the `-e` flag, which names a different exported function to run.
+Running `brioche build -p project_path` will call the default export from the root module (`project.bri`).
+This can be changed to a different export explicitly with the `-e` flag, which names a different exported function to call.
 Here's a minimal example:

 ```ts
 // Project structure: